Heterodon: Description

 Adults grow to 30–120 cm in total length.
 The body is stout and the head is slightly distinct from the neck.
 The latter is expandable, the anterior ribs being capable of spreading to flatten that portion of the body, similar to a cobra.
 The tail is short and the anal scale divided.
 The dorsal scales are keeled with apical pits in 23-25 rows.
 The rostral scale is projecting, upturned, recurved and keeled dorsally.
 There are usually 1-20 accessory scales (azygous) that separate the internasals and the prefrontals.
 A subocular ring is present with 8-12 ocular scales.
 There are 7-8 upper labials and 9-13 lower labials.
-The ventrals number 114-152 and the subcaudals 27-60.
+The ventrals number 114–152 and the subcaudals 27–60.

 The color pattern is extremely variable.
 H. nasicus tends to be sandy-colored with black and white markings, while H. platirhinos varies from reds, greens, oranges, browns, to black depending on locality.
 They are sometimes blotched and sometimes solid-colored.

 Members of this genus have enlarged rear maxillary teeth, two on each side, and possess a slightly toxic saliva.
 In a few cases involving bites from H. nasicus, the symptoms reported have ranged from none at all to mild tingling, swelling and itchy skin.
-Nevertheless, they are generally considered to be very harmless to humans.
+Nevertheless, they are generally considered to be harmless to humans.

 Hognose snakes' most distinguishing characteristic is their upturned snout, which is believed to aid in digging in sandy soils.